getml/getml.com/src/docs/user_guide/importing_data/postgres_interface.md

 [](){#postgresql}
 # PostgreSQL interface

 [PostgreSQL](https://www.postgresql.org/) is a powerful and well-established open source database system.
-It can be connected to the getML engine using the function [`connect_postgres()`][getml.database.connect_postgres].
+It can be connected to the getML engine using the function [`connect_postgres()`][getml.database.connect_postgres.connect_postgres].
 Make sure your database is running, you have the corresponding hostname, port, user name, and password ready, and you can reach it from your command line.

 ## Import from PostgreSQL